-During their 17th-century rule (see p.
-5 of History and Myth), the Swedes introduced accordions, fiddles, violins, mandolins, and guitars to Latvian music.
+During their 17th-century rule (see History and Myth), the Swedes introduced accordions, fiddles, violins, mandolins, and guitars to Latvian music.
 The organ is another popular instrument, with at least 1 present in almost every church.
 German and Swedish choral music became popular in the 19th century.
 Today, choirs are integral to Latvian musical traditions as evidenced by the country's song and dance festivals.

-Modern: Although it was forbidden by the Soviet occupiers (see p.
-13-14 of History and Myth), rock music gained popularity in the 1950s due to the activities of music smugglers and the availability of western radio.
+Modern: Although it was forbidden by the Soviet occupiers (see History and Myth), rock music gained popularity in the 1950s due to the activities of music smugglers and the availability of western radio.
 Today, Liepāja is Latvia's rock capital.
 Popular local bands include Prāta Vētra, Pērkons, Linga, and Līvi.
 Jazz, classical, opera, and international pop music are also widely enjoyed.